 process and we will continue to reach out to our patrons throughout the renovation

-Visit the Library Renovation Updates blog for the latest information.
+Visit Library Renovation Updates and the Library Renovation FAQ for the latest information.

 - Growth space for unique research print collection